Career Guidance Workshop

 |IMCT424||IMC in Explosive Atmospheres||4||10|

-Graduates may be employed as as an entry level technician in the Industrial Measurement and Control field servicing industries such as pulp and paper, dairy, petrochemicals, steel and aluminium, wood products, extractives, food products, energy generation and distribution, water and wastewater, and other utilities.
+Graduates may be employed as instrumentation technicians in the industrial measurement and control field, servicing industries such as petrochemicals, pulp and paper, wood products, dairy manufacturing, metal refining, food and beverage, meats and brewing production, water and wastewater treatment, and power generation.

 You can apply for this programme if you meet one of the below options.